- 1 large yellow onion, chopped

 Photo by Eco-Vegan Gal

-Find this recipe and more cookout and bbq ideas in the Forks Over Knives Recipe App.
+Find this recipe and more cookout and bbq ideas and 30-minute meals in the Forks Over Knives Recipe App.

 Chef Del Sroufe is co-owner and executive chef of Wellness Forum Foods, a whole-food, plant-based meal delivery and catering service in Columbus, Ohio.
 He is the author of Forks Over Knives – The Cookbook and Better Than Vegan.
 Del teaches cooking classes and helps people transition to a healthy plant-based diet.View all contributions by Del Sroufe